Rishivarshil/HackAI-Wildlife-Monitoring/README.md

 # Outputs

-All outputs are stored locally on the SD card.
+Currently all outputs are stored locally on the SD card.

 ---